 Help me help You!

 It doesn't take much.
-If each visitor can help out with a small donation, I will be able to continue providing this gentle oasis of sound for your benefit and pleasure, without advertisements and without any forced subscription.
+If each visitor can help out with a small donation, I will be able to continue providing this gentle oasis of sound for your benefit and pleasure, without advertisements and without migrating myNoise to a standard business model.

 Consider donating today.
 In return you will be rewarded with a lifetime privileged web access to:

 • all generators, without limit (in order to save bandwidth, regular visitors may suffer from restrictions)

 • bonus features, such as Animation Control, Random Slider setting

 • the Super Generators and their ability to play multiple sounds simultaneously or sequentially, in a sleek window.